 A Little Bit of Pride Background

-Today, the LGBTQ community is still the target of a lot of oppression, homophobia, and prejudice, especially in the West.
+Today, the LGBTQ community is still the target of a lot of oppression, homophobia, and prejudice.
 Though things aren’t always easy, there is substantial evidence that there has been progress.

 Prior to the Civil Rights movement and the general change in sensibilities that took place in the 1960s in the U.S., prejudice against gays and lesbians pervaded society on every level; legal and extra-legal.
 In June 1969, the gay community of Manhatten got so fed up with the repressive practices aimed at them by bigots and police, that they decided to fight back.